achtnullzwei/Doorman/docs/en/changelog/firmware.md

   To enable native control through Apple's Home app and Siri, you can now choose the [HomeKit integration](https://doorman.azon.ai/guide/firmware/homekit) in the configuration assistant.

 - **Pre-Open Telegrams**
-   In some setups, it’s necessary to send one or more preparatory telegrams to select the correct door.
+   In some setups, it's necessary to send one or more preparatory telegrams to select the correct door.
 This feature allows you to define and send a sequence of telegrams before the `open_door` telegram is executed.

 - **Relay Mode**
    It is now possible to activate the integrated relay when opening the entrance doors.